fleetdm/fleet/docs/Using-Fleet/FAQ.md

 Depending on your infrastructure capabilities, and the number of hosts enrolled into your Fleet instance, Fleet might be slow or unresponsive after globally enabling a feature like [software inventory](https://fleetdm.com/docs/deploying/configuration#software-inventory).

-In those cases, we recommend a slow roll-out by partially enabling the feature by teams using the `features` key of the [teams configuration](https://fleetdm.com/docs/using-fleet/configuration-files#teams)
+In those cases, we recommend a slow rollout by partially enabling the feature by teams using the `features` key of the [teams configuration](https://fleetdm.com/docs/using-fleet/configuration-files#teams).